mgharvey/genomics_workshop/README.md

 Once in the virtual machine install:
 - Phyluce: https://phyluce.readthedocs.io/en/latest/installation.html
-(requires conda)
+(instructions at the link above, note that it requires conda)

-Instructions roughly follow the seqcap_pop pipeline (https://github.com/mgharvey/seqcap_pop)
+The following instructions roughly follow the seqcap_pop pipeline (https://github.com/mgharvey/seqcap_pop).

 #### 1. Make a directory for this workshop (e.g. "genomics_workshop"), along with a bunch of subfolders within that directory
 - 1_raw-reads